top of page

 Canopy

-We have a purpose-built outdoor area which the children have access to during the day, including an enclosed canopied area surrounding the entrance allowing the children to explore no matter what the weather.
+We have a purpose-built outdoor area which the children have access to during the day, including an enclosed canopied area allowing the children to explore no matter what the weather.

 In this area, children have access to: